7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 5. Fast Breathing or Heartbeat

-Irregular heartbeat, shortness of difficulties related to breathing and rapid heartbeat have been linked to lack of vitamin B12 in the body.
+Irregular heartbeat, shortness of difficulty related to breathing, and rapid heartbeat have been linked to a lack of vitamin B12 in the body.
 If you are worried about this, visit a doctor.

 6. Swollen Tongue